posos-tech/posos-fullstack-challenge/README.md

 1. How would you modify your project to handle horizontal scaling in such way we do not keep multiple copies of satellites data ?
 2. Imagine we do not track a dozen of satellites, but a million ?
 How would you change your project to handle it ?
 3. What metrics should be produced by your software ?
 What would they be useful for ?
 Propose an implementation using Prometheus protocol.
+4. Which assertion in the requirements and constraints is a scientific mistake, if any ?
+This question won't give you any point.